tracim/tracim/frontend_lib/README.md

 The Webpack configuration used to build the standalone bundle is `webpack.config.js`.

+## When to use this bundle

+This bundle should be used when building a Tracim app outside of Tracim.

 # Building without shared vendors, using externals

 This build can be included using a `<script>` tag.